zeromistakes/synebo-test-task/README.md

 - **Filter Todos**: Users should be able to filter todos by all, active, and complete statuses.
 - **Clear Completed**: Users should be able to clear all completed todos.
 - **Bonus Feature**: Users should be able to drag and drop to reorder items on the list.
+- **Dark and Light Theme**: It also includes a light and dark theme toggle feature, I have decided to add this feature because I have seen the sun and moon icons in the provided files.

 The project was built using React and TypeScript, with Zustand for state management and Vite for the build tool.
-It also includes a light and dark theme toggle feature.

 ## Technologies Used